 Claimant Information

-If you, your family or your institution were the victims of Nazi looting of works of art between 1933-1945, the Commission for Looted Art will work to research, locate and recover your looted artworks.
-For full information about our services, please email us at info@lootedartcommission.com, telephone us at the number below or write to us by mail (including any documentation) to:
+If you, your family or your institution were the victims of Nazi looting between 1933-1945, CLAE will work to research, locate and recover your looted artworks.
+For full information about how we can assist you, please email us at info@lootedartcommission.com, telephone us at the number below or write to us by mail (including with any relevant documentation) to:

 76 Gloucester Place